hibadaoud/REAL-TIME-FLIGHT-DATA-KIBANA-Visualization/README.md

 | HTML, CSS, JS         | Builds the web interface.                                                   |
 | Docker                | Manages services in isolated and consistent environments.                  |

-## 🏛️ Architecture
+## 🏛️ Brief Description & Architecture

-The web application incorporates **JWT-based authentication** for secure user authorization, with user credentials securely stored in **MongoDB**.
-Upon successful login, a **Kibana dashboard** is displayed, presenting **real-time flight data** retrieved from the **Airlabs API**, which offers extensive information on air traffic and airport density.
+The web application features **JWT-based authentication** for secure user access, with credentials safely stored in **MongoDB**.
+After a successful login  and using **token authorization**, users are directed to a **Kibana dashboard** that displays **real-time flight data** from the **Airlabs API**, offering detailed information on air traffic and airport density.

-The data flow begins with a **Kafka producer**, which transmits the flight data to a topic named `flight`.
-For data processing, **Apache Spark** subscribes to the `flight` topic, retrieves the data, processes it, and sends the results to **Elasticsearch**, where it is stored in the `esflight` index.
+The data flow starts with a **Kafka producer** that publishes flight data to the `flight` topic. **Apache Spark** subscribes to this topic, processes the data, and forwards the results to **Elasticsearch**, where they are stored in the `esflight` index.

-The **Kibana dashboard** is used to visualize the processed data in real time with precision.
-This dashboard is seamlessly embedded within the web application, providing users with a unified and interactive experience.
+The **Kibana dashboard**, embedded directly within the web application, visualizes the processed data in real time, providing users with a seamless, interactive experience.

 #### **1. Data Layer**
 Manages and stores persistent data: